TinkerGuy/ESP32-PirateAudio/README.md

 ## Flash the firmware and put it into operation:

-Before you can configure the board and put it into operation, the firmware must be flashed once by Phillipe.
+Before you can configure the board and put it into operation, the firmware must be flashed once.
 Further updates can be done OTA via the web interface.
-The current firmware (at the moment this one: squeezelite-esp32-master-cmake-I2S-4MFlash-16-1.698.zip) as well as a manual for flashing can be found here: (link)
+The current firmware (at the moment this one: squeezelite-esp32-master-cmake-I2S-4MFlash-16-1.698.zip) as well as a manual for flashing can be found here: ([Link](https://github.com/sle118/squeezelite-esp32 "Link"))
 My ESP32 board does not have a USB-to-serial chip, so an external module is needed for flashing.
-I can recommend this module: (image).
+I can recommend this module: ([Link](https://de.aliexpress.com/item/32828640989.html?albpd=de32828640989&acnt=708-803-3821&aff_platform=aaf&albpg=1240648134658&netw=u&albcp=9599365821&sk=UneMJZVf&trgt=1240648134658&terminal_id=cb90a984c6704024b9d10f47dab3cb43&tmLog=new_Detail&needSmbHouyi=false&albbt=Google_7_shopping&src=google&crea=de32828640989&aff_fcid=0df8fe743af744ffa314b38fcb0b7f42-1625766660782-06276-UneMJZVf&gclid=EAIaIQobChMIrIf4uITU8QIVqhJ7Ch2_jA0NEAQYCyABEgLKgfD_BwE&albag=101872837187&aff_fsk=UneMJZVf&albch=shopping&albagn=888888&isSmbAutoCall=false&aff_trace_key=0df8fe743af744ffa314b38fcb0b7f42-1625766660782-06276-UneMJZVf&device=c&gclsrc=aw.ds "Link")).
 To put the ESP32 module into programming mode, the jumper must be closed.

 Attention: The 5V power supply must not be connected for programming.
 The USB-to-Serial module must be set to 3.3V!
 A too high voltage will destroy the ESP32 module !

-The cabling of the serial interface and the setting of the ESP32 flash tool can be found in the Flash directory.
+The cabling of the serial interface and the setting of the ESP32 flash tool can be found in the pictures directory.
 When the firmware has been flashed successfully, the flash tool is closed, the cabling of the serial interface is disconnected and the jumper is opened again.

 Then the Pirate board is plugged in and the 5V supply voltage is connected.